fox-archives/.github/profile/README.md

 My old projects.

-I probably have many archived projects because I was quite particular, rigid, and perfectionist since an adolescent.
-As a result, I have had to unlearn those bad habits and traits through writing these apps.
-Of course, lack of experience and interest are other contributing factors.
-Besides learning the concrete skills, these projects helped me improve and tune my personal coding methodology and technique.
+I probably have many archived projects because I have many ideas and I have failed a lot.
+Besides learning concrete skills, these projects helped me improve and tune my personal coding methodology and techniques.
 This document lists notable projects that I have worked on, and what they were about and what I learned.
 Of course, not all are complete or functional - but most are.

 Some include (roughly chronologically):